 Carina Duffy of IMPACT tells the story of how she applied to Hubspot's 2017 INBOUND 'call for speakers', with little to no experience in public speaking.

 She knew what it would do for her industry credibility.
-It's a great story and you can read it in further detail here.
+It's a great story and you can read it in further detail at this IMPACT BND blog.

 As she recalls, “In the minutes after my sessions, I got to meet so many people who were excited about and appreciative of the information and thoughts I shared.”